Barometer: Vacuum pump oil barometer

 Using vacuum pump oil as the working fluid in a barometer has led to the creation of the new "World's Tallest Barometer" in February 2013.
 The barometer at Portland State University (PSU) uses doubly distilled vacuum pump oil and has a nominal height of about 12.4 m for the oil column height; expected excursions are in the range of ±0.4 m over the course of a year.
-Vacuum pump oil has very low vapour pressure and it is available in a range of densities; the lowest density vacuum oil was chosen for the PSU barometer to maximize the oil column height.
+Vacuum pump oil has very low vapour pressure and is available in a range of densities; the lowest density vacuum oil was chosen for the PSU barometer to maximize the oil column height.

 Aneroid barometers

-An aneroid barometer is an instrument used for measuring air pressure as a method that does not involve liquid.
-Invented in 1844 by French scientist Lucien Vidi, the aneroid barometer uses a small, flexible metal box called an aneroid cell (capsule), which is made from an alloy of beryllium and copper.
+An aneroid barometer is an instrument used for measuring air pressure via a method that does not involve liquid.
+Although Gottfried Wilhelm Leibniz first proposed the concept of an aneroid barometer around 1700, it was not until 1844 that French scientist Lucien Vidi successfully invented it.
+The aneroid barometer uses a small, flexible metal box called an aneroid cell (capsule), which is made from an alloy of beryllium and copper.
 The evacuated capsule (or usually several capsules, stacked to add up their movements) is prevented from collapsing by a strong spring.
 Small changes in external air pressure cause the cell to expand or contract.
 This expansion and contraction drives mechanical levers such that the tiny movements of the capsule are amplified and displayed on the face of the aneroid barometer.
-Many models include a manually set needle which is used to mark the current measurement so a change can be seen.
+Many models include a manually set needle which is used to mark the current measurement so that a relative change can be seen.
 This type of barometer is common in homes and in recreational boats.
-It is also used in meteorology, mostly in barographs and as a pressure instrument in radiosondes.
+It is also used in meteorology, mostly in barographs, and as a pressure instrument in radiosondes.

 Barographs

 A barograph is a recording aneroid barometer where the changes in atmospheric pressure are recorded on a paper chart.

 The principle of the barograph is same as that of the aneroid barometer.
 Whereas the barometer displays the pressure on a dial, the barograph uses the small movements of the box to transmit by a system of levers to a recording arm that has at its extreme end either a scribe or a pen.
 A scribe records on smoked foil while a pen records on paper using ink, held in a nib.
 The recording material is mounted on a cylindrical drum which is rotated slowly by a clock.
-Commonly, the drum makes one revolution per day, per week, or per month and the rotation rate can often be selected by the user.
+Commonly, the drum makes one revolution per day, per week, or per month, and the rotation rate can often be selected by the user.